About SSGEOS

 planetary & lunar geometry 27-28 March 1964

-This research revealed that both great earthquakes had three planetary conjunctions associated with them whereby Mercury, Venus, Mars and one or more outer planets were involved.
-Later research revealed that the position of the Moon is equally significant.
+This study revealed that both great earthquakes occurred after a near convergence of three planetary conjunctions whereby Mercury, Venus, Mars and one or more outer planets were involved.
+Later studies revealed that the position of the Moon is equally significant.

-Analysis of more recent great earthquakes (2004-2011) yielded similar results; the combined involvement of Mercury and Venus in a convergence of multiple planetary conjunctions appears to be key.
+Analysis of more recent great earthquakes (2004-2011) yielded similar results, whereby the simultaneous involvement of Mercury and Venus in a convergence of multiple planetary conjunctions appears to be key.

 In all cases presented here, there was a convergence of three planetary conjunctions that included Mercury and Venus with one or more outer planets and/or the Sun, next to one or more lunar conjunctions, also with an outer planet or the Sun.